squiidz/fur/README.md

 - Find the already created context ``` cont := fur.FindContext(req) ```
 - Retrive the key ``` cont.Get("key") ```

-- Check the example if you need a using case.
+- Check the example folder if you need a using case.

 ## Next Feature
 - Context Variables [50%]